Ygn-Amirjani/Java-Algorithms/LinkedList/README.md

 # Linked List In Java

-Here I have three linked list classes called SinglyLinkedList, CirclyLinkedList and DoublyLinkedList, in which I have used classes Node and Array classes.
-In fact, unlike arrays, linked lists do not have consecutive memory and work with links. we familiar with the concept of Self-Referential-Structures.
+Here I have three linked list classes called SinglyLinkedList, CirclyLinkedList and DoublyLinkedList, in which I have used classes Node and Array .
+In fact, unlike arrays, linked lists do not have consecutive memory and work with links. we familiar with the concept of **Self Referential Structures**.

 ```Java
     public class Node<E> {